oqe/gatk4-germline-snps-indels-1/example/IGSR_1000genomes_data/exome_GRCh38/README.md

 **library_name** let's use the LIBRARY_NAME values.
 2862178100 for both, so the different sequencing runs are from the same library prepration.

 **platform_unit** is kind of tricky.
-We can check from our FASTQ-files if they have any usbale information:
+We can check from our FASTQ-files if they have any usabale information:

 	zcat <path_to_your_file>/samples/HG00188/ftp.sra.ebi.ac.uk/vol1/fastq/SRR070/SRR070504/SRR070504_1.fastq.gz | head